laanp/Icarus_Mods/README.md

 (QOL) = Quality of Life, let's face it, life is hard - make it easier in games so you can focus on building and exploring!

-##Description:
+## Description:
 -------------------------------

 Combines several mods, including some of my own, and others that include:

-CustomOptions(Jimk72), Teleporter(Jimk72) and Camera_Distance(JimK72) - See JimK72 other mods here: [https://github.com/Jimk72/Icarus_Mods](https://github.com/Jimk72/Icarus_Mods)
+CustomOptions(Jimk72), Teleporter(Jimk72) and Camera_Distance(JimK72)
+See JimK72 other mods here: [https://github.com/Jimk72/Icarus_Mods](https://github.com/Jimk72/Icarus_Mods)
-visit the all things modding Discord channel https://discord.gg/linkarus-icarus-modding-936621749733302292 for the Jimk72 Mod Manager, and tonnes of other stuff for Icarus.
+Visit the all things modding Discord channel [Discord - Linkarus](https://discord.gg/linkarus-icarus-modding-936621749733302292) for the Jimk72 Mod Manager, and tonnes of other stuff from other modders for Icarus.

-Files Affected & Mod Details:
+## Files Affected & Mod Details:

 -----------------------------------------------------------------------------------------------------------------------------------
 1.   laanp base changes: